1775–1795 in Western fashion: Overview

 Throughout the period, men continued to wear the coat, waistcoat, and breeches.
 However, changes were seen in both the fabric used as well as the cut of these garments.
 More attention was paid to individual pieces of the suit, and each element underwent stylistic changes.
 Under new enthusiasms for outdoor sports and country pursuits, the elaborately embroidered silks and velvets characteristic of "full dress" or formal attire earlier in the century gradually gave way to carefully tailored woolen "undress" garments for all occasions except the most formal.

 In Boston and Philadelphia in the decades around the American Revolution, the adoption of plain undress styles was a conscious reaction to the excesses of European court dress; Benjamin Franklin caused a sensation by appearing at the French court in his own hair (rather than a wig) and the plain costume of Quaker Philadelphia.
 At the other extreme was the "macaroni".

-In the United States, only the first five Presidents, from George Washington to James Monroe, dressed according to this fashion, including wearing of powdered wigs (except for Washington who only powdered his own hair), tricorne hats and knee-breeches.
+In the United States, only the first five Presidents, from George Washington (1732–1799) to James Monroe (1758–1831), dressed according to this fashion, including wearing of powdered wigs tied in a queue (except for Washington who powdered, curled and tied in a queue his own long hair), tricorne hats and knee-breeches.
 James Monroe earned the nickname "The Last Cocked Hat" because of this.
+His successor John Quincy Adams (1767-1848) wore a short haircut instead of long hair tied in a queue and long trousers instead of knee breeches at his inaugural ceremony in 1825, thus becoming the first president to have made the change of dress.

 The latest-born notable person to be portrayed wearing a powdered wig tied in a queue according to this fashion was Archduke John of Austria (born in 1782, portrayed in c.
 1795).